-Switzerland is about to pilot a new algorithm which could boost refugee employment by up to 30%.
+Switzerland is piloting a new algorithm which could boost refugee employment by up to 30%.
 Built on big data from tracking previous refugees, the tool analyses asylum seekers’ characteristics to recommend the region where they’re most likely to find work.
-Launching in summer 2018, the program will be the first of its kind in the world.
+Launched in the summer of 2018, the program is the first of its kind in the world.

 As things stand, only 15% of asylum seekers in Switzerland manage to find a job after three years.
 Increasing this number would have “dramatic societal consequences,” said Dominik Hangartner, a professor at ETH Zurich who co-created the algorithm.
 Even just one refugee being in employment saves the Swiss state an average of $35,000 in one year.